lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_r.md

 [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) (Message Passing Interface) as a "back-end" for its parallel operations.
 The MPI-based job in R is very similar to submitting an [MPI Job](../jobs_and_resources/slurm.md#binding-and-distribution-of-tasks) since both are running multicore jobs on multiple nodes.
-Below is an example of running R script with the Rmpi on ZIH system:
+Below is an example of running R script with the Rmpi on the ZIH
+system:

 ```Bash
 #!/bin/bash